Battle of Berlin: Aftermath

 According to Grigoriy Krivosheev, declassified archival data gives 81,116 Soviet dead for the operation, including the battles of Seelow Heights and the Halbe.
 Another 280,251 were reported wounded or sick.
 The operation also cost the Soviets about 1,997 tanks and self-propelled guns.
-All losses were considered irrecoverable - i.e. beyond economic repair or no longer serviceable.
+All losses were considered irrecoverable – i.e. beyond economic repair or no longer serviceable.
 The Soviets claimed to have captured nearly 480,000 German soldiers, while German research put the number of dead between 92,000 and 100,000.
 Some 125,000 civilians are estimated to have died during the entire operation.
+John Erickson says that the Battle for Berlin "cost half a million beings their lives, their well-being or their sanity."
+He puts Soviet casualties for the three weeks from 16 April to 8 May as 304,877 men killed, wounded and missing; plus 2,156 tanks and combat aircraft for the three Soviet fronts: 1st and 2nd Belorussian and 1st Ukrainian.

 In those areas that the Red Army had captured and before the fighting in the centre of the city had stopped, the Soviet authorities took measures to start restoring essential services.
 Almost all transport in and out of the city had been rendered inoperative, and bombed-out sewers had contaminated the city's water supplies.
 The Soviet authorities appointed local Germans to head each city block, and organised the cleaning-up.
 The Red Army made a major effort to feed the residents of the city.
 Most Germans, both soldiers and civilians, were grateful to receive food issued at Red Army soup kitchens, which began on Colonel-General Berzarin's orders.
 After the capitulation the Soviets went house to house, arresting and imprisoning anyone in a uniform including firemen and railwaymen.

 During and immediately following the assault, in many areas of the city, vengeful Soviet troops (often rear echelon units) engaged in mass rape, pillage and murder.
 Oleg Budnitskii, historian at the Higher School of Economics in Moscow, told a BBC Radio programme that Red Army soldiers were astounded when they reached Germany.
 "For the first time in their lives, eight million Soviet people came abroad, the Soviet Union was a closed country.
 All they knew about foreign countries was there was unemployment, starvation and exploitation.
 And when they came to Europe they saw something very different from Stalinist Russia ... especially Germany.
 They were really furious, they could not understand why being so rich, Germans came to Russia".
-Other authors question the narrative of sexual violence by Red Army soldiers being more than what was a sad normality from all sides during the war, including the Western Allies.
-Nikolai Berzarin, commander of the Red Army in Berlin, quickly introduced penalties up to the death penalty for looting and rape.
+Nikolai Berzarin, commander of the Red Army in Berlin, introduced penalties up to the death penalty for looting and rape.

 Despite Soviet efforts to supply food and rebuild the city, starvation remained a problem.
 In June 1945, one month after the surrender, the average Berliner was getting only 64 percent of a daily ration of 1240 Cal.
 Across the city over a million people were without homes.